Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 Every bot receives player protection.

-At minimum, I want to prevent the model from taking over the user's internal perspective.
+At minimum, I want to prevent the model from taking ownership of the user's internal perspective.

-The problem is not only user dialogue.
+The problem is not limited to user dialogue.

-The bigger problem is player capture.
+The bigger issue is player capture.

 That includes:

-- writing user dialogue
+- writing the user's dialogue
 - narrating from the user's point of view
-- writing in first person as the user
+- writing in the first person as the user
 - defining the user's thoughts as fact
 - defining the user's emotions as fact
 - defining the user's intentions as fact
 - defining the user's desires as fact

-At the same time, I do not want player protection to destroy scene continuity.
+At the same time, I do not want player protection to break scene continuity.

-The bot still needs to be able to move scenes forward.
+The bot still needs to move scenes forward.

-That means I usually separate internal state from external narration.
+Because of that, I usually separate internal state from external narration.

-The line is:
+The rule is simple:

 - external = allowed
 - internal = forbidden